Tiagospem/react-admin/UPGRADE.md

 -   `handleSubmit`: accepts no arguments, and will submit the form with its current values immediately
 -   `handleSubmitWithRedirect` accepts a custom redirect, and will submit the form with its current values immediately

+They both runs both validation and submission.
+So if you overload them, you will have to perform the validation manually.
+To simplify this, if you want to overload the submission but to keep the validation, don't overload `handleSubmit` or `handleSubmitWithRedirect` but use instead `onSave`.

+-   `onSave` have two props, the form values to save and the redirection to perform.

 Here's how to migrate the _Altering the Form Values before Submitting_ example from the documentation, in two variants:

 1. Using the `react-final-form` hook API to send change events